-Treatment is not needed unless the person is bothered by the appearance of the disorder.
-Skin moisturizers are the main treatment.
-Creams with salicylic acid, lactic acid, or tretinoin can also be used.
+Treatment of keratosis pilaris is not needed unless the person is bothered by the appearance of the disorder.
+Skin moisturizers with urea or α-hydroxy acids such as glycolic or lactic acid are the main treatment.
+Petrolatum ointment, creams with salicylic acid, lactic acid, urea, or prescription exfoliating treatments such as adapalene or tretinoin can also be used.

 Doctors may use a pulsed dye laser (see Using Lasers to Treat Skin Problems) to treat facial redness if it is present and troublesome to the person.